 Random Kyogre shot, then we see the sea temple littered with the Water Pokemon who were no where near it earlier, lead by the happy Manaphy.
 We get Ash and the others camping because that’s new, and an animation error that leaves the line for May’s closed smiling mouth on her face even though she’s now drinking, and then we see them walk off into the mountains.

-First and foremost, this is not the worst Pokemon movie ever, but it’s up there because it’s just so incredibly sloppy.
+First and foremost, I don’t know if I’d say this is the worst Pokemon movie ever, mostly because I still haven’t caught up and seen the rest beyond this, but it’s high up there because it’s just so incredibly sloppy.

 We don’t learn much about Pokemon Rangers in this entire movie.
 We only learn that they protect wild Pokemon.
 We don’t learn about their practices, their training, why they use styluses to ‘capture’ Pokemon instead of using Pokeballs or anything.
 Don’t put something in the title of your movie if it doesn’t have that much bearing on anything in the movie.
 If you wanted, you could remove Jackie from this whole movie and it would only cause a few easily corrected problems.